CS-433/ml-project-2-zenconvolutionalgraph/README.md

 The authors of the project are:

-- Cristiano Sartori (Cyber Security, XXXXXX)
+- Cristiano Sartori (Cyber Security, 396315)
-- Gabriele Dall’Aglio (Neuro-X, XXXXXX)
+- Gabriele Dall’Aglio (Neuro-X, 377397)
 - Zhuofu Zhou  (Financial Engineering, 370337)